03 Aug The Biggest Obstacle Youth Athletes Face Today

 Before you opened this article, what were you doing?

 No actually, take me through your process.

-Did you open your email tab several times, then reply to your boss, then scroll food porn accounts on Instagram, then enter the hateful world on Twitter, then angrily tap away at your keyboard at some stranger, then do a load of laundry, then watch an episode of Stranger Things, only to end up at this blog?
+Did you open your email tab several times, then reply to your boss, then scroll food accounts on Instagram, then enter the hateful world on Twitter, then angrily tap away at your keyboard at some stranger, then do a load of laundry, then watch an episode of Stranger Things, only to end up at this blog?

 Wow, that’s a lot of steps.